overhangio/tutor/docs/index.rst

 The Tutor plugin system is licensed under the terms of the `Apache License, Version 2.0 <https://opensource.org/licenses/Apache-2.0>`__.

 The :ref:`Tutor Web UI <webui>` depends on the `Gotty <https://github.com/yudai/gotty/>`_ binary, which is provided under the terms of the `MIT license <https://github.com/yudai/gotty/blob/master/LICENSE>`_.

+© 2021 Tutor is a registered trademark of SASU NULI NULI.
+All Rights Reserved.